blocktrail/simple-bitcoin-wallet-app/README.md

 ###Need Help?
 Get in contact with us at [devs@blocktrail.com](mailto://devs@blocktrail.com) and we'll be happy to help you in any way we can.

-A tutorial will be coming soon describing the steps to creating this Bitcoin block explorer with Laravel.
+A tutorial will be coming soon describing the steps to creating this personal Bitcoin wallet with Laravel.